 When should you start the plan?

 This plan is best started 11 weeks prior to your A-priority race.
 It may be repeated for each subsequent A-priority road race during your season.
 It will also prepare you for time trials during the buildup to your road race.
-You should be able to train about 18 hours a week, preferably having finished a Base period.
-All workouts are written in terms of functional threshold power (FTP).
+You should be able to train about 12 hours a week.
+Most of the workouts are written in terms of functional threshold power (FTP).
 Your power training zones should be set before beginning this plan.
 (For a detailed description of how to set your zones for heart rate, power, or pace, read this.)

 What is the weekly volume?